Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Berala, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis, Berala saw around 28 new home approvals per year from 2017 to 2021.
-This totals an estimated 140 homes over the past five financial years.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Berala has seen around 28 new homes approved per year over the past five financial years, totalling an estimated 140 homes.
 As of FY-26, 13 approvals have been recorded.
 Despite population decline in the area, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
+New properties are constructed at an average value of $475,000, indicating a focus on the premium segment with upmarket properties.

-New properties are constructed at an average value of $475,000, indicating a focus on the premium segment.
 In FY-26, $4.3 million in commercial approvals have been registered, reflecting Berala's primarily residential nature.
-Compared to Greater Sydney, Berala has significantly less development activity (67.0% below regional average per person).
-This scarcity of new dwellings typically strengthens demand and prices for existing properties, which is also under the national average, suggesting the area's established nature and potential planning limitations.
+Compared to Greater Sydney, Berala has significantly less development activity, which is 67.0% below the regional average per person.
+This scarcity of new dwellings typically strengthens demand and prices for existing properties.
+Additionally, it is under the national average, suggesting the area's established nature and potential planning limitations.
 New building activity shows 81.0% standalone homes and 19.0% attached dwellings, preserving Berala's suburban nature with an emphasis on detached housing attracting space-seeking buyers.

 Frequently Asked Questions - Development